Proceeding in a Dynamic Situation

 No single national blueprint for vaccine distribution currently exists.
 Instead, state vaccine programs are following guidance from the federal government, state executives and health authorities.
 In Virginia, the Virginia Department of Health is charged with distributing vaccines, and follows the vaccination priorities as defined by the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) and adopted by Virginia Disaster Medical Advisory Committee and the Vaccine Advisory Workgroup.
 Under those guidelines, groups at greatest risk of contracting COVID-19 or suffering serious cases of it have been given top priority.

 VDH has announced its rankings for vaccine distribution, identifying three priority groups, denoted as 1A, 1B and 1C.
-Its full guidance can be found here.
+View full guidance.

 Virginia has already started phase 1A of the vaccination program.
 In fact, JMU medical staff received their first vaccinations on Jan.
 14. The Central Shenandoah Health District, our local office of VDH, has led this program for the region.
 That program focuses on vaccinating health care personnel and residents of long-term care facilities first.